 The committal location is the place where the person who has died will be brought to.
 Do you think that burial or cremation are most appropriate?
 Do you know your preferred location?
 This may also be where you choose to have a service but that is not compulsory.
 You may prefer a direct cremation, or for a service to take place elsewhere.

-If you would like to have a service then this could take place in the same place as the committal (like at the crematorium) or may take place elsewhere.
+If you would like to have a service, then this could take place in the same place as the committal (like at the crematorium) or may take place elsewhere.
 You might also consider whether you would like the coffin present at the service.
-For some people this is really important whereas others choose to have a private committal followed by a larger memorial service.
+For some people this is important whereas others choose to have a private committal followed by a larger memorial service.

 Once you have decided where the committal and service are going to take place then you can decide the order that you would like.
 You may choose to have a service and committal in one place (for example at the crematorium), service followed by a committal (for example a church service followed by a committal at the crematorium) or a committal followed by a service.

-When the service and committal are taking place at different places then you can decide how much time you would like there to be between the two events.
+When the service and committal are taking place at various places then you can decide how much time you would like there to be between the two events.
 Some people prefer for them to follow eachother immediately whereas others prefer for them to take place on different days.

 Other places to find helpful information